djepar/djepar.github.io/BlogEntry.md

 - Review your peers

 ### Meet up
-Went to a Python meet up where they present rasberrypy automation with Python and a brief history of async
+Went to a Python meet up where they present rasberrypi automation with Python and a brief history of async

 ## 11 of november
 ### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)